paigethompson150/calculator/README.md

 # calculator
 Final project in The Odin Project Foundations.
-Here I  use JavaScript, CSS, and HTML to create a functioning calculator.
+Here I  use JavaScript, CSS, and HTML to create a functional calculator!
+It took me way too long to figure out the logic behind storing the previous and current operands, but this project was a fantastic learning opportunity :).